elizazaroff/RNA-Seq-project/masternotes.md

 ## Differential expression analysis: DEseq2 in R
 11/26:

 To identify and measure differential expression analysis, I compiled all of the HTseq output files from the experiment (WTA2_htseqCount, WTB2_htseqCount, WTC2_htseqCount, WTB1_htseqCount, WTC1_htseqCount, WTA1_htseqCount), and analyzed them in R using "R Script 11.26."

-The output included two summary Excel sheets (Sig. genes, all genes), a PCA plot, and a Volcano plot, and can be found in the folder "R Output Files."
+The R output included two summary Excel sheets (Sig. genes, all genes), a PCA plot, and a Volcano plot, and can be found in the folder "R Output Files."

+To elucidate the biological significance of the upregulation of the genes under thiamine-absent conditions, I combined information from the GTF file with information from DESeq2, using locus tags to align the data.
+Using the gene names and gene IDs pulled from the GTF file, I researched the genes that were significantly upregulated and created a summary table with notes on the biological function of each of these genes, which can be found in the "R Output Files" folder.

 ## Gene Ontology Enrichment Analysis